PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 The investment pipeline runs for all models on regular decision dates (thrice per week for the first month).
 It goes as follows:

-1. Seletion of 10 events
+1. Selection of 10 events
 - Event Choice Strategy : We focus on the **top 10 trending Polymarket events**, ranked by one-week trading volume.
     - To avoid stagnant bets, we only pick markets that **end within two months**.
     - By rotating through fast-moving, high-attention markets, our leaderboard stays dynamic and captures the **real pulse of prediction markets**.